Department for Transport (DfT) business plan indicator.

 Source: Office of Rail Regulation (ORR)

 Following restrictions brought in after the Hatfield crash in October 2000, PPM fell sharply across the country, and took nearly a decade to recover to previous levels.
-Since 2008/09, national PPM has generally been above 90%.
+Since 2008 to 2009, national PPM has generally been above 90%.

 The Public Performance Measure (PPM) combines figures for punctuality and reliability into a single performance record.
 It covers all scheduled franchised passenger services, seven days a week and measures the arrival punctuality of individual trains at their destination against their planned timetable.
 These plans, technically called ‘plan of the day’, are usually the same as the published timetable with amendments reflecting pre-published engineering amendments; however, they may differ from their originally published timetable.
 Services that are cancelled or fail to operate their entire route, calling at every station, count as a PPM failure.